jeffhsu3/genda/doc/source/genotype.rst

 Fst
 ---
-    Fst(subpopulations, method = 'WC', excludeNan = True)
+    Fst(subpopulations, loci, method = 'W', excludeNan = True, disable_warning = False)
         parameters:
             subpopulations - A list of genotype matricies (ex.
 VCF.geno, PED.geno, etc.) to be analyzed.

             loci - A list of snps to be included in the analysis.

             method - Which method of analysis to use.
 Options are 'WC' for the Weir & Cockerham method, 'W' for the Wright method, or 'R' for the Reich method (pairwise comparison).
+The default method is the Wright method because while testing it gave us by far the most accurate answers.
+For now, if you attempt to use the other two methods, a warning message will be printed to remind you of the possibility of an incorrect implimentation.
 There is more information about each method `here <http://www.plosone.org/article/info:doi/10.1371/journal.pone.0042649>`_.

             excludeNan - When True, any calls of Nan will be excluded, when False, they will be treated as zeroes.

+            disable_warning - Defaults to False.
+Set to True to make the warning that is printed when using the WC or R methods disappear.
         Output:
             Float - The Fst statistic.